 Sponsored by TIAA, Segal, Fidelity Investments, PageUp, HigherEdJobsYou are invited to be part of a very special CUPA-HR 21-Day Racial Equity Habit Building Challenge © for higher education leaders.
 The concept of the 21-day challenge was introduced several years ago by diversity expert Eddie Moore, Jr. to create greater understanding of the intersections of race, power, privilege, supremacy, oppression and equity.

-This challenge’s focus on equity for Black, Hispanic and Latinx individuals extends and builds upon our work from the 21-Day Racial Equity Habit Building Challenge developed last summer.
+This challenge, first shared in January 2021, focuses on equity for Black, Hispanic and Latinx individuals extends and builds upon our work from the 21-Day Racial Equity Habit Building Challenge developed last summer.
 It is another opportunity for us to engage as HR leaders, faculty and staff from campuses across the country in learning and taking action to make our higher education communities more equitable and inclusive.

 Join us as we work to create effective social justice habits by immersing ourselves in a daily exploration of inequity, injustice and what we can do to implement real change.
 Although we encourage you to take the previous 21-day challenge, it is not a prerequisite for participating in this one.